-These Air fryer Chicken Wings are a friend and family favorite but if you are cooking for a group you will have to plan ahead and cook in batches.
+These Air fryer Chicken Wings are a friend- and family-favorite, but if you are cooking for a group, you will have to plan and cook in batches.
 You can start ahead of the party and keep the wings in a large pan in the oven on warm.
-We make Cajun, lemon pepper and honey barbecue.
-We like them all but our favorite are the Cajun.
+We make Cajun, lemon pepper, and honey barbecue.
+We like them all, but our favorite is the Cajun.

-I am sure you have seen these egg shaped counter appliances at one of the warehouse stores.
+I am sure you have seen these egg-shaped counter appliances at one of the warehouse stores.
 They are essentially compact convection ovens that rapidly blow hot air onto food to cook it.
-Because air fryers have smaller chambers and a higher speed air circulation they work faster than a traditional convection oven.
-Compared to deep frying, air fried food has less calories and fat.
+Because air fryers have smaller chambers and higher-speed air circulation, they work faster than traditional convection ovens.
+Compared with deep-fried food, air-fried food has fewer calories and less fat.

 Air Fryer Chicken Wings (3 ways)

-- Honey Barbecue Wings – cook the wings for 10 minutes turning halfway through.
-Mix together 1/2 cup barbecue sauce and 2 tablespoons honey.
+- Honey Barbecue Wings: Cook the wings for 10 minutes, turning halfway through.
+Mix ½ cup barbecue sauce and 2 tablespoons of honey.
 Remove and dunk in the honey barbecue sauce.
-Now cook the wings for about 10 more minutes turning halfway through.
+Now cook the wings for about 10 more minutes, turning halfway through.

 - Ranch Dressing